The Executive Remuneration Review: Hong Kong

 In Hong Kong, the two major pieces of legislation regulating the offering of securities are the Companies (Winding Up and Miscellaneous Provisions) Ordinance9 and the Securities and Futures Ordinance.10

-Under the Companies (Winding Up and Miscellaneous Provisions) Ordinance, a document must comply with the prospectus content and registration requirements where that document offers any shares in or debentures of a company (whether incorporated in Hong Kong or elsewhere) to the public for subscription or purchase for cash or other consideration; or calculates to invite offers by the public to subscribe for, or purchase for cash or other consideration, any shares in or debentures of a company (whether incorporated in Hong Kong or elsewhere).11
+Under the Companies (Winding Up and Miscellaneous Provisions) Ordinance, a document must comply with the prospectus content and registration requirements where that document: offers any shares in, or debentures of, a company (whether incorporated in Hong Kong or elsewhere) to the public for subscription or purchase for cash or other consideration; or is calculated to, invite offers by the public to subscribe for, or purchase for cash or other consideration, any shares in or debentures of a company (whether incorporated in Hong Kong or elsewhere).11

 The offering of shares or debentures (or any right, option or interest in, or in relation to the shares or debentures) in a company to employees located in Hong Kong is generally subject to an exemption from the prospectus content and registration requirements.
 The above exemption is available if the following conditions are met: